Last Updated: February 2020

 The best electric screwdriver should be able to save you a ton of work and aching forearms by quickly and easily spinning screws into place.
+Also known as a cordless screwdriver.
 This can be incredibly handy if you’re someone who enjoys a lot of home improvement but it’s also very useful for anyone else.
 All of us occasionally find ourselves building flatpack furniture, or having to deconstruct old bed frames.
 So unless you have a grip of steel, then using a power tool is often going to be a good idea and save you some time.

-The only question: what’s a good electric screwdriver to buy?
-This buyers’ guide will tell you everything you need to know and help you to find the best tool for your specific needs.
+The only question is what’s a good electric screwdriver to buy?
+This buyers’ guide will tell you everything you need to know and help you to find the best electric screwdriver for your specific needs.

 We’ll start by briefly going over the different types of electric screwdrivers and what they involve.
-We’ll then look at the top picks we recommend for all types of users.
+We will then look at the top picks that we recommend for all types of users.
 Below that, we’ll dive more deeply into the different options and specifications when choosing a driver to help you make the best choice.

 Table of contents